limnhep/mukbangly/README.md

-# Mukbangly - A New Way to Eat with Friends and Families
+# Mukbangly - A Food Discovery App

 This project is a PERN stack application.
-A full-stack web application platform that allows users to view nearby restaurants and eat with friends and families virtually.
+A full-stack web application platform that allows users to discover, view, comment, and share their favorite restaurants.

-Note: Virtual eat functionalities are in development and have yet to release in this repository.

 ## Demo ##